 TO BE DEVELOPED, TO BE CONTINUED

-This project is an album of aches about aging and invisibility.
-A thirteen-year-old daughter’s wildness, fragility, and innocence as she hurtles towards womanhood.
-A mother’s reverent, longing eye at a time when she is increasingly underestimated and overlooked by a society that worships youthfulness.
+A thirteen-year-old daughter’s wildness and fragility as she hurtles towards womanhood.
+A fifty-year-old mother’s reverent, longing eyes at a time when she is increasingly underestimated and overlooked by a society that worships youthfulness.
+Winner of the Tall Poppy Press award, this project, which combines photography and prose, will be published in 2025.

 THE LONG SHADOW